pwrzosek/tJMagnonHolon/docs/src/index.md

 A set of modules for t-J model (related) Hamiltonians diagonalization and various spectral functions generation.

-!!! note
-    Please read through the [Manual](https://docs.julialang.org/en/v1/manual/getting-started/) section of the Julia documentation if you're not familiar with Julia programming language.

 ## Features

 - Generate sparse matrix of t-J model Hamiltonian in magnon-holon basis.